Quantum Spectral Curve and the Numerical Solution of the Spectral Problem in AdS5/CFT4: Conclusions and Future Directions

 The numerical results could also be helpful for the analytical exploration of the spectrum -- for instance, in such regimes as BFKL and at strong coupling, which remains almost unexplored, and various limiting cases of the generalized cusp.
 Furthermore, studying numerical results and the behavior of the generated Q-functions in various limits can reveal new analytically solvable regimes.

-To facilitate further applications and development of our method we are planning to release to the public a user-friendly version of our code as a {\it Mathematica} package.
-It may be also useful to convert our {\it Mathematica} code into a more decent and fast C++.
+To facilitate further applications and development of our method we attach to this paper a user-friendly version of our code as a {\it Mathematica} notebook.
+It provides an implementation of our algorithm in the simplest case.
+It may be also useful to convert our {\it Mathematica} code into a faster language such as C++ or a similar lower-level language \footnote{A C++ implementation was very recently presented in \cite{Hegedus:2016eop}. }.
 It should not be difficult as our algorithm is quite simple and only uses some basic matrix operations.